Byabasaija/Concert-page-Capstone-Project/README.md

 # HTML-CSS-capstone-project-Concert-Page

 This project is the capstone project of in the HTML/CSS module at Microverse.
 The Main goal was to build an online website for an event.
-I chose an HTML/CSS bootcamp.
+I chose a music Concert.

 I've worked on all the requirements given on this project.